-A Cinematic Campfire: Imagining and Enacting Reconciliation through Australian Feature Film, 2000-2010.
+A Cinematic Campfire: Imagining and Enacting Reconciliation through Australian Feature Film, 2000-2010

 I approach filmmaking and film viewing as a method and means of sharing stories, ideas and imaginings, and as a mode of cultural expression through which meanings are generated dialogically—through the verbal, visual, and/or emotional dimensions that cinema encompasses.
-I propose that a new paradigm in Australian cinema now exists: Reconciliation Cinema.
+I proposed that a new paradigm in Australian cinema now exists: Reconciliation Cinema.
 This body of work is a conglomeration of drama, intrigue, surprise, trauma, sorrow and celebration; and the metaphorical campfire where new meanings and understandings about long-standing issues of cross-cultural realities in Australia are negotiated and re-negotiated.

 Authorised by the Acting Head of School, Humanities

 3 July, 2015